-peshawari chole recipe with step by step photos – spicy white chickpea curry made in peshawari style.
+peshawari chole recipe with step by step photos – spicy and tasty white chickpea curry made in peshawari style.

 sharing one more variation of chana or chole recipe – peshawari chole. any chole masala recipe is always relished at home. so i often make various versions of chole masala. by now i must have added many versions of chana masala recipes on the blog.

 peshawari chole masala is a popular chickpea curry. in some variations of peshawari chole, minced meat is added but here i share a vegetarian version. there are quite a number of variations to make this recipe. this is how i make peshawari chole. the recipe is similar to the way punjabi chole or chana masala is made.

 i have used garam masala powder in the recipe, but you can also add chana masala powder, if you have it. since i have added dry pomegranate seeds powder, it works well if you do not have chana masala powder. if you do not have dry pomegranate seeds, then you can easily add dry mango powder or lemon juice to the dish.

 you can make this peshawari chole recipe with some gravy or semi dry or just plain dry. i made a semi dry version with little gravy. however, by adjusting the amount of water you can make a dry or a gravy version.

 like most chole or chana recipes, peshawari chole masala also goes well with bhatura, pooris, naan or rotis and even bread. if you make a gravy version, then you can also serve peshawari chana with steamed rice or jeera rice.